casangi/casagui/docs/source/design/boundary.rst

            :width: 220px

 With local execution, there is a local Python process which executes all of the image and data processing code.
+Currently, this is the user's Python session.
 Communication between this Python process and the GUI code in the browser is accomplished with :xref:`websocket`.
 The user interacts with the elements of the GUI within the browser.
 These interactions result in :xref:`websocket` messages sent to the local Python environment.
-Within the Python environment, the interfaces provided by CASA and other packages is used to accomplish the desired processing, and the results are then returned to the GUI via websockets.
+Within the Python environment, the interfaces provided by CASA and other packages are used to accomplish the desired processing, and the results are then returned to the GUI via :xref:`websocket`.

 Remote Execution